spring-projects/spring-boot/docs/howto.md

 properties, environment variables or the command line.

-You can also provide System properties (or environment variables) to change the default behaviour:
+You can also provide System properties (or environment variables) to change the behaviour:

 * `config.name` (`CONFIG_NAME`), defaults to `application` as the root
   of the file name
-* `config.location` (`CONFIG_LOCATION`) is a comma-separated list of
+* `config.location` (`CONFIG_LOCATION`) is file to load (e.g. a
-  files to load.
-A separate `Environment` property source is set up for each document found, so the priority order is most significant first.
-Defaults to `file:./application.properties,classpath:application.properties`.
-If YAML is used then those files are also added to the list by default.
+  classpath resource or a URL).
+A separate `Environment` property source is set up for this document and it can be overridden by system properties, environment variables or the command line.

+No matter what you set in the environment, Spring Boot will always load `application.properties` as described above.
+If YAML is used then files with the ".yml" extension are also added to the list by default.

 See `ConfigFileApplicationContextInitializer` for more detail.